 There are a number of condos downtown as well as homes further out.
 Montford, Chesnut Hill, Grove Park, Biltmore Village, and Albemarle Park have been named historic districts.
 The area is so popular that developers far from Asheville put Asheville or Biltmore in their community name.
 Many active communities are built around golf, lakes, or mountain settings (see link at left).

 Prices can be very different depending on the neighborhood.
-The median home value in the Asheville region in early 2020 was $303,814, according to Zillow, with tremendous variability within that.
+The median home value in the Asheville region in early was $412,975, in early 2022, according to Zillow, with tremendous variability within that.

 Asheville is a small city bursting with vitality.
 All ages of people are on the streets - great restaurants and shops abound in the walkable and beautiful downtown.
 New construction is everywhere.
 Wide range of upscale housing opportunities for seniors, from condos downtown to dozens of active adult communities in the area.
 Interesting, walkable and dynamic downtown.
 Mild climate year round.
 Blue Ridge Mountains and Parkway, Biltmore Estate, tremendous cultural opportunities.

 People of every description live in Asheville, including many young professionals.
-Retirees looking for the year round good are moving in in significant numbers.
-Here is a link to an interesting article from CBSNews on what it's like to retire in Asheville.
-Click on "Videos" above the photo on that page to view the Asheville retirement video segment hosted by Martha Teishner.
+Retirees looking for the year round good weather are moving in in significant numbers.

 Banking and finance, real estate, tourism, retirement communities, medical, education